Symbols for toric Eisenstein cocycles and arithmetic applications: Introduction

-In the motivic setting, we should also mention the work of Lim and Park \cite{LP} based off an idea of Stevens \cite{Stevens}, who construct a cocycle valued in Milnor $K$-theory of a ring of ``trigonometric functions'' using an approach similar to that of Shintani, and thus also to our parameterization by spherical chain complexes.
-Their construction essentially is a version ``at infinite level'' of ours, with their ring of trigonometric functions corresponding to the functions on a pro-tower of algebraic tori over all finite isogenies.
+These polylogarithmic-type constructions generally are closely linked to actual analytic Eisenstein series representatives, while the connection between Shintani-style constructions and actual Eisenstein series is largely more indirect.
+For example, Cassou-Noguès' \cite{CN} approach to $p$-adic $L$-functions using Shintani's method produces the same objects as the approach of Deligne-Ribet \cite{DR} using Hilbert-Eisenstein families, since they interpolate the same $L$-values, but the conceptual link between the two approaches is not clarified by this.
+By producing a cocycle which is both polylogarithmic (from Appendix \ref{appendix:a}) and related by conical duality to Shintani generating series, we bridge this gap.
+The relation to Shintani's method also allows us to prove the interpolation property of our $p$-adic $L$-functions at higher weights using only trivial coefficients, rather than logarithm sheaf.

-Our main inspiration is the work of Sharifi-Venkatesh \cite{SV}, who not only construct the cocycle in the case $n=2$ via parameterization by spherical chain complexes, but also show the link to the Gersten complex and (speculatively) the equivariant polylogarithm, as well as compute the Hecke action.
+We also bridge a gap between the $p$-adic congruences obtained by \cite{DR} and \cite{CN}: the former obtains extra $2$-adic divisibilities coming from a computation of the constant term of Hilbert-Eisenstein series.
+The issue of whether these could be ``seen'' by a Shintani cone approach was already raised in \cite{DR}; this was also considered by Gross \cite{Gro}, who put it into an equivariant algebraic framework, and very recently by Colmez \cite{Col}, who obtained partial progress (see Théorème 3.22, Remarque 3.23 in loc. cit).
+Our algebraic setup leads to a proof of the full $2$-adic divisibility, except in the particularly delicate case of unramified totally odd characters at weight $s=0$; see Theorem \ref{thm:2adic}.

-Finally, it is worth mentioning the work of Bergeron-Charollois-Garcia \cite{BCGV} which constructs a version of the (toric) cocycle valued in differential forms starting from the equivariant polylogarithm viewpoint, linking it via explicit analytic formulas to their Eisenstein theta lift \cite{BCG}.
-If we take the image of our cocycle \eqref{eq:thecocycle} under the regulator map
+Finally, to review the relation of our cocycle with a few others not yet mentioned: in the motivic setting, Lim and Park \cite{LP} based off an idea of Stevens \cite{Stevens2}, also construct a cocycle valued in Milnor $K$-theory of a ring of ``trigonometric functions''.
+Their construction is a complex-analytic and ``infinite level'', with their ring of trigonometric functions corresponding to the functions on a pro-tower of algebraic tori over all finite isogenies; however, like other previous Shintani-style approaches \cite{CDG} and \cite{Hill}, their construction is ``conical dual'' to ours, and involves addditional quotients by relations.
+The duality relation they exhibit in \cite[\S3]{LP}, between the regulator of their motivic cocycle and a naive version of the Shintani cocycle of \cite{Hill}, inspired our understanding of the conical duality linking our construction to previous ones in the literature.